 I'm sure you've heard the phrase “all is fair in love and war.”
-This refers to the idea that, when it comes to the most important things in life, going to extremes in defense of what you hold to be most dear to you is not something to be frowned upon.
-Doing whatever it takes to win a battle or win someone's heart are qualities that we have historically looked at as being positive.
-Think about all of the heroes throughout history they have one battles using bravery and how we view those people over the course of time.
-Likewise, we all love a good love story and a person who does what it takes to win the heart of someone that he or she cares about is looked upon with admiration.
+This refers to the idea that going to extremes in defense of what you hold to be most dear to you is not something to be frowned upon when it comes to the most important things in life.
+Doing whatever it takes to win a battle or win someone's heart are qualities that we have historically considered positive.
+Think about all of the heroes throughout history they have one battle using bravery and how we view those people over time.
+Likewise, we all love a good love story, and a person who does what it takes to win the heart of someone he or she cares about is looked upon with admiration.

 I also think that you would be able to find many people who would agree with this saying in the context of a child custody case.
-When it comes to your children, most people are willing to go to great lengths to preserve their relationship to their children. as a parent of three kiddos myself, I can tell you that there is virtually no limit to what I would do for my children especially in regard to the time I am able to spend with them.
-Virtually everything we do is parents is predicated around being able to build our relationship and build our time with our kids.
-To have that taken away from us, potentially, in a child custody case can be extremely disconcerting.
+When it comes to your children, most people are willing to go to great lengths to preserve their relationship with their children.
+As a three kiddos parent, I can tell you that there is virtually no limit to what I would do for my children, especially regarding the time I can spend with them.
+Virtually everything we do as parents are predicated around building our relationship and building our time with our kids.
+To have that taken away from us, potentially, a child custody case can be extremely disconcerting.

-That is why many parents will go to extreme lengths within a child custody case to help ensure that their case is strengthened as much as possible while the case of their opposing parent is weakened.
-Much of the time this just means that parents will look for every opportunity to present the strong suits of their case while pointing out the weak components of their opposing parents case.
+That is why many parents will go to extreme lengths within a child custody case to help ensure that their case is strengthened as much as possible while their opposing parent is weakened.
+Much of the time, this means that parents will look for every opportunity to present their case's strong suits while pointing out the weak components of their opposing parent's case.
 There isn't anything wrong with this, and it should be expected to take place in your child custody case as well.
-You can plan with your attorney ahead of time to make sure that you are not caught flatfooted when it comes to allegations in evidence presented by your opposing party.
+You can plan with your attorney ahead of time to ensure that you are not caught flatfooted when it comes to allegations in the evidence presented by your opposing party.

-To hear about other people, go through problems like this in their own child custody case is one thing, but it is an entirely different thing to have to go through accusations about alcohol abuse in your own.
-If you are going through a case right now and have an alcohol abuse allegation presented to you how would you proceed?
-Would you know what to do in relation to the allegation and how to respond in kind?
+To hear about other people, go through problems like this in their own child custody case is one thing, but it is an entirely different thing to have to go through accusations about alcohol abuse on your own.
+If you are going through a case right now and have an alcohol abuse allegation presented to you, how would you proceed?
+Would you know what to do about the allegation and how to respond in kind?
 Do you have an alcohol addiction or abuse problem that needs to be dealt with professionally?
 These are the sort of questions that I would ask myself were I in your position.

 What issues would alcohol abuse impact within a child custody case?

 There are basically two areas of a child custody case that I believe would be primarily impacted by an alcohol abuse accusation.
-The first area has to do with possession and visitation and the second area has to do with conservatorship rights and duties.
-I think the best place to start our discussion would be in regard to these subjects and from there we can talk about other issues having to do with alcohol abuse accusations in your own child custody case.
+The first area has to do with possession and visitation, and the second area has to do with conservatorship rights and duties.
+I think the best place to start our discussion would be regarding these subjects, and from there, we can talk about other issues having to do with alcohol abuse accusations in your own child custody case.

-If you add into this scenario an accusation regarding alcohol abuse, then that right to spend time with your kids in the future is a serious question mark. many parents feel like they are not able to plan ahead in their lives until the issues related to their child custody case have been sorted through.
+If you add into this scenario an accusation regarding alcohol abuse, then that right to spend time with your kids in the future is a serious question mark.
+Many parents feel like they cannot plan in their lives until the issues related to their child custody case have been sorted through.
 Possession and Visitation are two terms associated with child custody cases that are used interchangeably many times.
 Both of these terms relate to time with your children.
-Possession refers to being in physical possession of your children during specific periods of time and Visitation refers to the periods of time that are designated for you or your co-parent to spend with your kids.
+Possession refers to being in physical possession of your children during specific periods of time.
+Visitation refers to the periods of time designated for you or your co-parent to spend with your kids.

-In many child custody cases the parent with whom the children do not reside with primarily will be assigned a standard possession order for Visitation and possession.
+In many child custody cases, the parent with whom the children do not reside will be assigned a standard possession order for Visitation and possession.
 This is the typical, every other weekend visitation schedule that you may be familiar with.
-Specifically, a standard possession order calls for first, 3rd and 5th weekends of each month going to the parent with whom the child does not reside with primarily.
+Specifically, a standard possession order calls for the first, 3rd, and 5th weekends of each month going to the parent with whom the child does not reside primarily.
 Modifications can be made to this standard possession order along the way during a divorce or child custody case by parents.
 However, the standard position order is a tried and true method for dividing Visitation and possession time between parents.

-An accusation regarding alcohol abuse could stand to getting in the way of your being assigned visitation and possession rights.
-I am not saying that you will be denied any time with your kids if your co-parent accuses you of alcohol abuse, but I am telling you that it can have a significant impact on how Visitation time is divided up.
+An accusation regarding alcohol abuse could stand to get in the way of your assigned visitation and possession rights.
+I am not saying that you will be denied any time with your kids if your co-parent accuses you of alcohol abuse.
+Still, I am telling you that it can significantly impact how Visitation time is divided up.

 The basis for this should be pretty straightforward.
 If it is believed that you present a threat to your child's physical safety, then a judge would be in a position to restrict your Visitation.
-Since your co-parent would be aware of this, it is very unlikely that he or she would negotiate with you in a normal fashion.
-Most likely, he or she would negotiate with you very aggressively due to the fact that they now you have incredible alcohol abuse accusation that can be thrown at you in court.
+Since your co-parent would be aware of this, it is doubtful that he or she would negotiate with you in a normal fashion.
+Most likely, he or she would negotiate with you very aggressively because they know you have incredible alcohol abuse accusations that can be thrown at you in court.

-The other area of a child custody case where a credible alcohol abuse accusation could have an impact is in regard to conservatorships.
-Conservatorship refers to rights and duties that you hold in relation to your child.
-For instance, you have the right to spend time with your child and you have the duty to care for him or her.
-The ability to make decisions for your child in regard to medical issues, educational issues and other areas of their life are also included in conservatorships issues.
+The other area of a child custody case where a credible alcohol abuse accusation could impact conservatorships.
+Conservatorship refers to the rights and duties that you hold about your child.
+For instance, you have the right to spend time with your child, and you have the duty to care for him or her.
+The ability to make decisions for your child regarding medical issues, educational issues, and other areas of their life is also included in conservatorships issues.
 This is an area of a child custody case that is oftentimes overlooked but is nonetheless very important.

-Accusations regarding alcohol abuse can potentially hinder your ability 2 make decisions on behalf of your child due to the thought that you are thinking process is not clear as a result of your abuse of alcohol.
-If you cannot be trusted to maintain sobriety then how could you be trusted to make decisions that involve the most important areas every child that?
+Accusations regarding alcohol abuse can potentially hinder your ability 2 make decisions on behalf of your child due to the thought that you think the process is not clear as a result of your abuse of alcohol.
+If you cannot be trusted to maintain sobriety, how could you be trusted to make decisions involving the most important areas of every child?
 How can you be expected to care for your child if their physical safety is in jeopardy every time you are with him or her?

 These are the main areas of a child custody case that I would expect to be impacted by an accusation of alcohol abuse.
 If you were to face a child custody case and we're accused of abusing alcohol, then you need to take the threat of this accusation very seriously.
 It does not matter if it is completely baseless or not and all true.
 Even the mere accusation of alcohol abuse can be enough to delay your case and potentially hinder your ability to build a relationship with your child after the child custody case has concluded.

-What to expect in regard to a child custody case where alcohol abuse is alleged
+What to expect concerning a child custody case where alcohol abuse is alleged

-in your own child custody case, if your opposing party accuses you of abusing alcohol then you should expect that to become an immediate part of the case.
-Your opposing party may request a hearing to determine whether or not alcohol testing will be necessary for you during the case and after its conclusion.
-At that hearing both you and your opposing party will present evidence to the judge as to whether or not alcohol testing should be mandated.
-The terms of that testing: how often it should occur, who will be administering the testing in which party will pay for the testing will all be determined.
+in your own child custody case, if your opposing party accuses you of abusing alcohol, then you should expect that to become an immediate part of the case.
+Your opposing party may request a hearing to determine whether alcohol testing will be necessary for you during the case and after its conclusion.
+At that hearing, both you and your opposing party will present evidence to the judge whether or not alcohol testing should be mandated.
+The terms of that testing: how often it should occur, who will be administering the testing, in which party will pay for the testing will all be determined.

 If you have a history of alcohol abuse, then you can take proactive steps to get in front of any accusations made by your opposing party.
-For instance, you can submit evidence of any recent alcohol or drug tests administered upon you to show the judge that you're abstaining from use of alcohol.
-If you attend any classes or therapy for alcohol addiction you can submit attendance reports and other documents to show that you are taking proactive measures to stay in front of your addiction or abuse problems.
-In other words, you should not shy away from the subject or be hesitant to address it head on.
-Take advantage of the time that you have to deal with the problem on a personal and health level.
+For instance, you can submit evidence of any recent alcohol or drug tests administered upon you to show the judge that you're abstaining from the use of alcohol.
+If you attend any classes or therapy for alcohol addiction, you can submit attendance reports and other documents to show that you are taking proactive measures to stay in front of your addiction or abuse problems.
+In other words, you should not shy away from the subject or be hesitant to address it head-on.
+Take advantage of the time you have to deal with the problem personally and health level.
 The steps you take are the best evidence you can produce to show that the alcohol problems are in your past and are being dealt with by you every day.